 Helena Feibert, Online MSc International Business graduate, Denmark.

 In the first of a series of articles on distance learning, we caught up with Helena Feibert, one of the first students to embark on the Online MSc International Business at the University of Birmingham.
-It was an opportunity to find out why she chose the programme, what her day-to-day study practices were, and how she balanced assignments and study sessions with her other commitments.
+It was an opportunity to find out why she chose the online degree programme, what her day-to-day study practices were, and how she balanced assignments and study sessions with her other commitments.

 When it came to finding the right business course, Helena, who works full-time as an IT Consultant for Pandora, searched far and wide to find one with sufficient credibility and flexibility to match her lifestyle.